onedps/easing_library/README.md

 `easing.cancel_all()`

+Cancel a

+Uploading UI Easing.mp4…

-Cancel all animations that currently works.
+ll animations that currently works.